javers/javers.github.io/documentation/configuration/index.md

 ---

 # Configuration #
-None of us likes to configure tools but don't worry, JaVers knows it and does the hard work to minimize the configuration efforts on your side.
+None of us like to configure tools but don't worry — JaVers knows it and does the hard work to minimize the configuration efforts on your side.

 As we stated before, JaVers configuration is very concise.
-You can start with zero config and give JaVers a chance to infer all facts about your domain model.
+You can start with zero config and give JaVers a chance to infer all the facts about your domain model.

 Take a look how JaVers deals with your data.
-If it's fine, let the defaults work for.
+If it's fine, let the defaults work for you.
-Add more configuration when you would like to change the default behavior.
+Add more configuration when you want to change the default behavior.

-There are two logical areas of the configuration, [domain model mapping](/documentation/configuration#domain-model-mapping) and
+There are two logical areas of the the configuration, [domain model mapping](/documentation/configuration#domain-model-mapping) and
 [repository setup](/documentation/configuration#repository-setup).
-Proper mapping is important for both JaVers features, the object diff and the data audit (JaversRepository).
+Proper mapping is important for both JaVers features, the object *diff* and the data audit (*JaversRepository*).

 The object diff algorithm is the core of JaVers.
 When two objects are compared, JaVers needs to know what type they are.
-We distinct following types: *Entities*, *ValueObjects*, *Values*, *Containers* and *Primitives*.
+We distinguish between the following types: *Entities*, *ValueObjects*, *Values*, *Containers* and *Primitives*.
 Each type has a different comparing style.

-JaVers can infer the type of your classes, but if it goes wrong, the diff result could be strange.
+JaVers can infer the type of your classes, but if it goes wrong, the diff result might be strange.
 In this case you should tune the type mapping.

-For now, we support the Java config via [`JaversBuilder`]({{ site.javadoc_url }}index.html?org/javers/core/JaversBuilder.html) and the annotations.
+For now, we support both the Java config via [`JaversBuilder`]({{ site.javadoc_url }}index.html?org/javers/core/JaversBuilder.html) and the annotations config.

 <a name="domain-model-mapping"></a>
 ## Domain model mapping

-### Why domain model mapping?
+### Why domain model mapping is important?
 Many frameworks which deal with user domain model (aka data model) use some kind of <b>mapping</b>.
-For example JPA uses annotations in order to map user classes into relational database.
+For example JPA uses annotations in order to map user classes into a relational database.
-Plenty of XML and JSON serializers uses various approaches to mapping, usually based on annotations.
+Plenty of XML and JSON serializers use various approaches to mapping, usually based on annotations.

 When combined together, all of those framework-specific annotations could be a pain and a pollution in your business domain code.